komplex-polygon/rocket_fuel/README.md

-# rocket_fuel
+# Rocket fuel
-wellcome to my game that i made in C.
+Welcome to my game that I made in C.

-this game is right now just an space simulator but i have plans for more. the specal thing with this game is that it uses unicode carecters to rendering and that makes it useble on headless computers. i have not made it work with ssh but im working on it.
+This game is right now just a space simulator but I have plans for more.
+The special thing with this game is that it uses unicode characters for rendering and that makes it usable on headless computers. i have not made it work with ssh but i'm working on it.

-# problems with ssh.
+# Problems with ssh
-becuse the game uses the usb contoler for the input ssh will not work in the current moment. i chose usb controler becuse it gave me the least delay and most reliebilety.
+because the game uses the usb controller for the input ssh will not work in the current moment.
+I chose the usb controller because it gave me the least delay and most reliability.

-# To do.
+# To do
-1. optemize the rendering and refacter the code.
+1. optimize the rendering and refactor the code.
-2. exspand on the game so it is fun.
+2. expand on the game so it is fun.  :3

-made by mikael.b
+# About
+This game was made by Mikael.back... and some parts ai (deepseek).
+Ai did the low level stuff such as reading usb controller data and ANSI codes.
+If you don't trust deepseeker you can read the code in the rock.c and judge by yourself if you want to run it.

+Ps: This is the first time I program in C so don't judge me too much. ;3